-- You must receive supervision for 20% of all lessons you give from your sponsoring ADI
+- You must receive supervision for 20% of all the lessons you give from your sponsoring ADI.

-- You must receive a minimum additional 20 hours training covering all the specified topics
+- You must receive a minimum additional 20 hours of training covering all the specified topics.

 - At least 25% of the training will have to be practical training